 The outdoor works belong to the environment, a natural mix of forest, mountain and fields.
 Both aspects of art and nature are enhanced for a unique experience.
 Sculpture is also multi-generational.
 There is timelessness about large outdoor art that appeals to everyone.
 At the SVAC's sculpture park, young and the young at heart can enjoy the park.
-Visitors can simply drive slowly to view the works, or

 Excitement and interest builds upon entrance to the mile-long drive to the Southern Vermont Art Center.
 From just past the gate to the parking lot, visitors see contemporary sculptures in what is the Northeast's only sculpture park.
 And the SVAC leadership's vision is to firmly establish itself as the premier location to walk amongst an ever changing landscape.

 Under the current leadership of Executive Director Joseph Madeira and Gallery Director Chester Kasnowski, the two are collaborating with artists of Vermont and national reputation to bring sculptures to Manchester and give shape to the vision of a premier sculpture collection that constantly influences and changes the landscape.
 Providing that cachet and already installed is the only Kenneth Noland sculpture in an outdoor sculpture park in the Northeast, "Untitled," that edges the drive to the top.
 Noland, known for his contemporary abstract art, sometimes with a circle as the center, or a chevron as his favored motif, this sculpture includes his signature reduced, minimalist style.

 Sculptures populate the meadows and they fill the woods - the path to the front door of the SVAC is picturesque in its natural environment enhanced by sculptures in unusual settings.
 Plowed paths lead to and around the sculptures, inviting pedestrian traffic for personal interaction.